 The Indian rhino, otherwise known as the greater one-horned rhino, is easily identifiable by its single horn – which is only present in adult rhinos.
-Their horns can measure up to approximately 10 inches and weigh around 7 lbs.
+Their horn can measure up to approximately 10 inches and weighs around 7 lbs.
 The greater one-horned rhino uses its horn to defend its territory, protect its calves from other rhinos and predators, and for foraging – such as digging for water and breaking branches.
-A megaherbivore, these rhinos play an important role within their ecosystem and are relied on by other herbivores.
+As a megaherbivore, these rhinos play an important role within their ecosystem and are relied on by other herbivores.

 Where do Indian rhinos live?

 Greater one-horned rhino populations were decimated in the early 19th century due to the popularity of sport hunting, as a result, it is estimated that in 1908 there were only 12 rhinos left in Kaziranga, India.
 The devastating impact of poaching had also pushed the greater one-horned rhino to the brink of extinction.
 Poachers target these rhinos for their horn, which is seen as a status symbol and used to make traditional ‘medicines’ in Asian markets.
 The rhino’s horn is made of keratin, the same protein that makes human hair and nails, and has no proven medicinal value.
 Today, they also face a serious threat to their existence from floods and encroachment of their habitats by humans.
 As land and resources become scarcer and rhinos and people vie for the same space, they both face the deadly threat of human-wildlife conflict.

 The restoration of this species that was once on the brink of extinction has been the culmination of work of the government, civil society and communities that spans anti-poaching initiatives, community engagement, international policy and landscape conservation.
 Led by the Indian government and the state of Assam, working with the local community and civil society, rhino populations have grown from fewer than 100 to 3,600 in a span of 50 years.